Continuous Calibration

 You'll want to assign all the cameras in the same room the same Partition ID.
 Once assigned these cameras will all contribute to Continuous Calibration for their particular space.
 This will help ensure the accuracy of Continuous Calibration for each individual space that is a part of the whole system.

-Editing Camera Positions with Gizmo Tool
+Editing Camera Positions with the Gizmo Tool

 This allows you to use the Gizmo Tools to Translate, Rotate, and Scale cameras to their desired locations.